CarolinaFernandez/CarolinaFernandez.github.io/_posts/2020-09-25-Reading-domain-name-from-X509-in-sites.md

 In this Java class, this is done in a simple, minimal way.
 The code comes from multiple sources -referenced inline- and is slightly modified to return a list of FQDN names.

-It will first establish an SSL connection (using [this source](https://www.xinotes.net/notes/note/1088/)) so it can load the chain of certificates.
-Typically, the first one will be the server one, and the subsequent ones are CAs which signed the "next" one in the chain (or the one "above", if we assume that the "mother CA" is at the root).

-After loading the chain of X509 certificates, as described in [this source](https://stackoverflow.com/a/41441860/2186237), it attempts to retrieve first the FQDN value from the DNS name.
-In a decoded X509 certificate, this would be located under "*X509v3 extensions*" and then inside "*X509v3 Subject Alternative Name*".
-If nothing is there, it will just default to the value inside the "*Common Name*" field of the issuer (as [described here](https://stackoverflow.com/a/5527171/2186237)).

 ### The DNS entry in the X509 certificate

 First of all, it is useful to check the decoded X509 certificate directly from the site we would like to read from.
 Using this command and filling in the expected IP in the "ipv4" variable, we can read all the fields of the certificate: